Rockstar Games: History

-In September 2019, Rockstar Games announced that they had released their own game launcher, a digital distribution, digital rights management, multiplayer and communications service.
+In September 2019, Rockstar Games announced that it had released its own game launcher, a digital distribution, digital rights management, multiplayer and communications service.
 After having taken an extended break following the release of Red Dead Redemption 2 in early 2019, Dan Houser left Rockstar Games on March 11, 2020.

 The company acquired the Scottish studio Ruffian Games in October 2020, rebranding the studio as Rockstar Dundee.

 In September 2022, Rockstar was the target of a data breach in which 90 videos from the development of Grand Theft Auto VI were leaked.
 Rockstar described the leak as a "network intrusion", and noted that it was "extremely disappointed" by the manner in which the game was first demonstrated, but that it did not anticipate long-term effects on development.

 In August 2023, Rockstar acquired Cfx.re (CitizenFX), the team behind the modding platforms FiveM and RedM for Grand Theft Auto V and Red Dead Redemption 2 respectively.
 Michael Unsworth, vice president of writing, departed the company in 2023 after sixteen years.
 In March 2025, Rockstar announced it would acquire Sydney-based studio Video Games Deluxe, consisting of former L.A.
 Noire developers, and rename it Rockstar Australia.

+In April 2026, Rockstar was targeted by the ShinyHunters hacking group, who threatened to leak information on April 14.
+In a statement to Kotaku, Rockstar confirmed the breach and stated the incident has "no impact on our organization or our players".